December 21, 2024

 NYPA would not say what percentage of the 40 projects are new and how many are reboots of projects that previously held contracts issued by NYSERDA.

 NYPA said project costs were not known at this early stage and estimates would not be made public.
-It also could not say which projects would support Renewable Energy Access and Community Help, the mechanism by which it will assist lower-income ratepayers, because that program is still in development.
+It also could not say which projects would support Renewable Energy Access and Community Help, the mechanism by which it will assist lower-income ratepayers, because that program still is in development.

 The 10 self-developed projects NYPA is proposing would all be solar arrays.
 They would total 203.9 MW and be completed from late 2027 to late 2028.